What a whirlwind it's been since our last letter! Hard to believe so much has happened in a month.

 This video makes the whole process look like a straightforward load-er-up rinse and repeat, hit cmd-P, etc. Honestly, there couldn't be anything further from the truth!

 Ian needs to be constantly adjusting and accounting for factors such as the outside humidity to ensure that sheets aren't sticking together and running as doubles.
 He also needs to be aware of thunderstorms in the area, since a power outage during a print-run could seriously impact the machine.
-Plus, precise adjustments need to made before running every plate so that the impressions are deep, but not so deep they bleed to the back of the page.
+Plus, precise adjustments need to be made before running every plate so that the impressions are deep, but not so deep they bleed to the back of the page.

 Last but not least, here's an image of my fully loaded car en route to Smiths Falls Bookbindery.
 Thankfully I removed the car seats or all the copies wouldn't have fit!